fbpx

-This GumLeaf Field Welly review is based on the heavy abuse these boots took in the last few months while I used them for my profession as a wetland surveyor.
-Comfort, fit, sole quality, durability, longevity… and more topics were reviewed.
-I bought these boots with my own money for this review.
+This GumLeaf Field Welly review is based on the rigorous use of these boots in the last year while I used them for my job as a wetland surveyor and throughout the hunting season.
+Because I’m often swimming through thick brush and thorns my job was an excellent way to see what these boots are made of.
+Comfort, fit, sole quality, durability, longevity, and more topics are covered in this review.

 The Field Welly Boots are not the only type of boot Gumleaf makes.
 They have more options to choose from on their website.
+I chose to buy the Field Welly’s because they are the lightest and simplest boots in the GumLeaf lineup.
+After using them almost daily over the last 365 days, here are my thoughts on these boots.

 This post contains Amazon and other affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Of course, you are not obligated to use my links, but it does help fund these posts in hopes of bringing more value to you!